 here.
 There are several reasons we might not add it, it might not suit the game style that AssaultCube has,

-page and we may consider it.
+create a new issue with your feature request and we may consider it.

 I shoot at players/bots, but NONE of my shots seem to hit them.
 What's going on?